githubteacher/feb-recipes/_posts/2014-09-10-Pastrami-burger.md

 ## Ingredients
 - Burger buns, baguette or bagel
-- Pastrami meat
+- Pastrami substitute
 - Onios and Tomato Slices
 - Banana

 ## Tool
  - knife
- - grill
+ - oven
  - smoker

 Spread a healthy amount of Nutella on to a  buns, baguette or bagel, and place as much peanut butter as you feel acceptable on to the other half of the baguette.